 Our oysters are pretty awesome all year round (you can thank the cold waters off the coast for that), however as we make our way in to Autumn and Winter they really do get that extra bit more delicious.
 What we look for consistently across the board is a gorgeous, opaque fish that is full in the shell.
 As a general rule, oysters take on the characteristics of the bay they are grown in so you can expect notes to range from cucumber and melon, right through to woodier, nuttier profiles.

 So how do you eat them?
 Well, like any good piece of meat you chew it.
 You can dress them up with lemon, onions or tabasco - though purists really do prefer them to be without any dressing.
 For full effect make sure you also take in the oyster juice (or liquor as it's more formally known) as it really enhances the flavour and it adds to the over all experience.
 To pour it away would be a waste!
 While more recently there's been a shift to oysters with beers or spirits, we prefer a truly classical pairing.
-For us, nothng beats a Ruinart Blanc de Blanc.
+For us, nothing beats a Veuve Clicquot.
 Any excuse for bubbles right?

 As we move further in to Winter we're be getting more and more native oysters in, including the juicy, plump beauties from Loch Ryan known for their tasty woody flavour with just a hint of lemon and a zinc finish.
 However, you're always guaranteed fabulous oysters with our house serve - a classic Cumbrae.
 Firm and meaty and with a copper finish, these are among the most delicious oysters going and we're delighted to be able to offer them as part of our weekly Oyster Happy Hour!